Different Experiences Both Above And Below The Water

 Recommended Training – Take the PADI Deep Diver and PADI Wreck Diver courses for diving on the deeper walls and wrecks of the Bay Islands.
 The PADI Enriched Air Diver course is also a good choice as enriched air nitrox is available in the islands.
 Technical diving is also available, so look into PADI TecRec courses, including the PADI Rebreather Diver course, if interested.

-Language – Spanish is the official language of Honduras, although English is spoken in resort areas.
+Language – Spanish is the official language of Honduras, although most resorts and dive businesses have staff members that speak multiple languages.

 Currency – Honduran Limpira.
 Credit cards are widely accepted.

-Major Airports – A few international flights arrive at Juan Manuel Galvez International Airport on Roatan, but most flights pass through mainland Honduras before connecting to Roatan, Utila Airport on Utila or Guanaja airport on Guanaja.
-You can also get to all islands by ferry.
+Major Airports – A few international flights arrive at Juan Manuel Galvez International Airport on Roatan, but most flights pass through mainland Honduras or other countries in Central America before connecting to Roatan or Utila.
+You can also get to the islands from the mainland by ferry.

 Electricity and Internet – Electricity is 110 volts, 60 Hz.
 Internet service is available in most of the hotels and cafes.

-Locate PADI Dive Shops and Resorts on Roatan or Utila.
+Locate PADI Dive Shops and Resorts in Roatan or Utila